-The Kappa Alpha Chapter represents the Tau Alpha Pi National Honor Society at Capitol Technology University.
-Membership requirements include successful completion of at least 55 semester credit hours and at least 24 semester credit hours at Capitol Technology University, enrollment in one of the degree programs, a CGPA of at least 3.5 for two consecutive semesters and a willingness to lead and serve in capacities beneficial to the university community.
+The Kappa Alpha Chapter represents the Tau Alpha Pi National Honor Society at Capitol College.
+Membership requirements include successful completion of at least 55 semester credit hours and at least 24 semester credit hours at Capitol College, enrollment in one of the degree programs, a CGPA of at least 3.5 for two consecutive semesters and a willingness to lead and serve in capacities beneficial to the college community.
 Members are elected for life.
 The chapter holds dinner meetings to recognize new members and encourages alumni participation.